 EV, Battery and Rapid Charging Cooling

 The growth of Electric Vehicles (EV) ushers in a need for novel thermal management solutions.
-Heat loads driven by ever increasing and higher energy densities in battery technology, electronics, and rapid charging require high efficiency cooling systems in compact packages.
+Heat loads driven by higher energy densities in battery technology, electronics, and rapid charging require high-efficiency cooling systems in compact packages.
 The thermal issues are exacerbated by the necessity to keep batteries within tight thermal boundaries in order to maintain performance and reliability for extended use.
-Engineers are increasingly reliant on active cooling to meet these requirements.
+Engineers are increasingly reliant on active cooling for electric vehicles to meet these requirements.

 - Universities across the country race their cars in the American Solar Challenge.

 - Safety constraints dictate that when the battery compartment reaches 40 degrees C, the team solar must exit the race until the temperature falls to safe levels.

 - One of the race participants, Principia College employed an Aspen Systems Liquid Chiller Module (LCM) to actively cool the batteries and power electronics for a competitive edge.

 - A common complaint from owners of electric vehicles is the amount of time to recharge the batteries.